Home » BiostocksPro » Stock Market Investment » Stock Market Analysis

 How Fortune 500 Companies Manipulate Their Price to Earnings Ratio

-• The price to earnings ratio and earnings per share for the future be easily manipulated
+• The price to earnings ratio and earnings per share for the future can be easily manipulated

 • Fortune 500 companies can make their stocks seem attractive by making them appear to be undervalued stocks